acend/kubernetes-basics-training/content/en/docs/09/06/_index.md

 ---

-A Pod can have multiple container running apps within it, but it can also have one or more *init containers*, which are run before the app container are started.
+A Pod can have multiple containers running apps within it, but it can also have one or more *init containers*, which are run before the app container is started.

-Init containers are exactly like regular container, except:
+Init containers are exactly like regular containers, except:

 * Init containers always run to completion.
 * Each init container must complete successfully before the next one starts.